Denis535/DotNet.Extensions/Assert.Kind.Message.Condition/README.md

 # Overview
-The assertion library with a very convenient method chaining api (aka fluent interface).
+The Assert.Kind.Message.Condition pacakge provides you with an assertion library with a very convenient fluent interface (aka method chaining).

 # Reference
 ```